Skip to main content

 If the above options are not possible, DoD Components may continue to use only their SCORM conformant LMS.
 Without an LRS capability, the ability to share learner data across systems will be severely compromised, undermining DoD modernization efforts.
 SCORM content (packages) impedes artificial intelligence (AI) functionality and interoperability, and additionally compromises DoD computing performance, productivity, and data science transformation efforts.
 While SCORM provides system interoperability, the inability to access data and the paradigm of an inflexible metadata “record” severely hinder modernization.

-The following section outlines the above options in greater detail.
+The following sections outline the above options in greater detail.

 The best option for xAPI migration is to leverage cmi5, which requires the use of both an LMS and an LRS.